Call for Applications: Southern African Digital Rights & Online Freedom of Expression Litigation Surgery

 MLDI plans to help facilitate a network of lawyers who are interested and active in defending digital rights and online freedom of expression cases.
 Further details will be provided during the litigation surgery.

 In addition, MLDI’s lawyers will discuss with participants how MLDI can assist with their cases and provide follow-up.
-MLDI will also discuss the possibility of providing further assistance to the freedom of expression cases participants work on after the surgery, either by way of providing ad hoc legal support or by way of partnerships.
+MLDI will also discuss the possibility of providing further assistance to freedom of expression cases participants work on after the surgery, either by providing ad hoc legal support or through partnerships.
 As MLDI is a non-governmental organisation dedicated to providing legal defence to journalists, bloggers and independent media across the world through its networks, it is always interested in following up on participants’ cases and working with participants on cases in the future.